-Replacement for forklift truck lines.
 Alan Hedge and his colleagues at the Human Factors Laboratory at Cornell University participated with Pelican Design, a New York industrial design company, and the Raymond Corporation in the design and development of a new generation of forklift trucks to replace Raymond's two existing product lines.
-Human factors design principles were given prime consideration, and an "inside-out" human-centered approach was taken, with the form of the truck being built around the operator's needs.
+Human factors design principles were given prime consideration and an "inside-out" human-centered approach was taken, with the form of the truck being built around the operator's needs.
 The goal was to maximize operator comfort, minimize accident risks, and maximize productivity by optimizing task cycle times.
-At the time the development project was begun, Raymond's market share had eroded from its former position of dominance in the market of over 70% of sales to about 30%, and it was shrinking.

-The new narrow isle and swing-reach truck lines were introduced in the United States in 1992, and the swing-reach line was introduced in Europe in 1993.
-Order books at Raymond are full, and the company is once again enjoying success.
+At the time the development project was begun, Raymond's market share had eroded from its former position of dominance in the market of over 70% of sales to about 30%, and shrinking.
+Both the new narrow isle[?] and swing-reach truck lines were introduced in the U.S. in 1992, and the swing-reach in Europe in 1993.
+Order books at Raymond are full and once again the company is enjoying success.
 Raymond stock has risen from around \$6 per share at the start of the project to around \$21 today (Alan Hedge, personal communication).